asmega/logput/README.md

 To be used in test and development environments to see logs without needing direct access to the box.

-This NOT to be used in production like environments.
+:warning: This is *NOT* to be used in production like environments.

 Supports Rails 3.x.x and 4.x.x